liltong97/Halve/_posts/2017-01-26-Building-My-Website.md

 When I first built the website, I excitedly went to my url to find this:
 ![Broken-blog]({{ site.url }}/images/broken-blog.png)

-Not exactly what I was hoping for, so I franctically looked through the repo trying to make sense of all the folders and files.
+Not exactly what I was hoping for, so I frantically looked through the repo trying to make sense of all the folders and files.
 Then, I realized that that my website was giving me the following warning:

 >"This page is trying to load scripts from unauthenticated sources"